Anammox: Species diversity

 The sequence identities of the anammox 16S rRNA genes range from 87 to 99%, and phylogenetic analysis places them all within the phylum Planctomycetota, which form the PVC superphylum together with Verrucomicrobia and Chlamydiae.
 Within the Planctomycetota, anammox bacteria deeply branch as a monophyletic clade.
 Their phylogenetic position together with a broad range of specific physiological, cellular, and molecular traits give anammox bacteria their own order Brocadiales.

 Application in wastewater treatment

-The application of the anammox process lies in the removal of ammonium in wastewater treatment and consists of two separate processes.
-The first step is partial nitrification (nitritation) of half of the ammonium to nitrite by ammonia oxidizing bacteria:
+The application of the anammox process lies in the removal of ammonium in the wastewater treatment and consists of two separate processes.

+The first step is the partial nitrification (nitritation) of half of the ammonium to nitrite by ammonia oxidizing bacteria: